 What Are Pedestrian Accidents?

 Any accident involving a pedestrian and either a motor vehicle or a bicycle.
 Accidents can be caused by either the pedestrian, driver of a motor vehicle, or a bicyclist.
-Pedestrians are not always guaranteed the right of way and should always use designated crossing areas.
+Pedestrians does not always guarantee the right of way and should always use designated crossing areas.
 Drivers and bicyclists as well have the responsibility of making sure pedestrian’s remain safe when they are operating their vehicle or bicycle.

 Who Are Pedestrians?